 The speakers will be an academic expert alongside someone from Refugee Action, Manchester who will explore both the academic aspects of the topic and the ways in which a local NGO works with susceptible groups, campaigns on their behalf and offers opportunities to volunteer.

 Walking tour of Manchester

 Exploring the economic, cultural and social significance of migration in contemporary society

 Students taking Global Migration course will participate in a walking tour of Manchester to trace different migratory movements to the city and to identify key signifiers of past and more recent migratory movements.

-The walking tour with be interactive and offer students a real insight into the city of Manchester and its history.
+The walking tour will be interactive and offer students a real insight into the city of Manchester and its history.
 As well as understanding migration and its impact it will also raise their awareness of other rights struggles that have been central to the city’s history including: the suffragettes, gay rights, religious freedoms and the fight against slavery.Professor Alice Bloch / Professor of Sociology

 - Development Economics

 - Environmental Economics